cal-icor/textbook/modules/espm-regression.md

 **CONGRATULATIONS!!** In the past two weeks, you learned the fundamentals of Jupyter Notebook and Python, practiced manipulating tables, explored concepts of statistics like correlation and linear regression, and applied all of the above to study the effect of race and environmental factors on health outcomes.
 Phew!
 This concludes the interactive data exploration segment of the course.

 ---

-### Peer Consulting Office Hours<a id='section_pc'></a>
-If you had trouble with any content in this notebook or if you'd like to know more about data enabled courses at Berkeley, Data Peer Consultants are here to help!
-You can check for availability of Peer Consultants on the **third floor of Moffitt library** (directly across from the entrance) with this detailed [Office Hours schedule](https://data.berkeley.edu/education/peer-consulting).
-Peer Consultants are there to answer all data-related questions, whether it be about the content of this notebook, applications of data science in the world or other data science courses offered at Berkeley -- make sure to take advantage of this wonderful resource!

-### Feedback Form!
-We'd love to get your feedback! **Please [take this short survey](https://docs.google.com/forms/d/e/1FAIpQLSeNqihorZpaqKZPEUfGp45llXEqliSK9-mNGf4qJCwb4MapAw/viewform) to help us make module experience better for future courses!**

 #### Citations: